POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate \tm{} on four state-of-the-art public datasets for personalized preference alignment.
-The first three, introduced by Singh et al.~\cite{singh2025fspo}, include: (1) \texttt{Review}, which tests sentiment- and conciseness-sensitive reviews of movies, songs, and TV series; (2) \texttt{ELIX}, which measures explanation quality across five education levels in scientific domains; and (3) \texttt{Roleplay}, which contains over 1,500 complex personas for open-ended dialogue.
-Following~\cite{singh2025fspo}, we train with 20k samples per dataset, using only a few labeled preference pairs as the user signals (four pairs for \texttt{Review} and \texttt{ELIX}, eight pairs for \texttt{Roleplay}), simulating realistic low-resource personalization.

-We also evaluate on the \texttt{AlignX} dataset~\cite{li2025million}, which contains 1.3M samples from forum-style discussions.
-User signals in \texttt{AlignX} include demographic attributes, user-generated posts, and labeled preference pairs.
-Besides, the dataset provides a 90-dimensional \textbf{preference direction}, extracted from the above signals, with handcrafted pipelines designed specifically for the forum discussion domain.
-We therefore run experiments in two settings: (1) using the original demographic attributes, user-generated posts, and labeled preference pairs as user signals; or (2) using the extracted 90-dimensional preference directions as user signals.
-Following the official protocol, we train with 92k randomly selected samples (7\% of the dataset) and evaluate on four official test splits: \texttt{DEMO} (demographics only), \texttt{PAIR} (preference pairs only), \texttt{UGC} (user-generated content only), and \texttt{Arbitrary} (signals sampled probabilistically).
+\textbf{Datasets.} We evaluate \tm{} on four public benchmarks for personalized preference alignment.
+The first three datasets ~\citep{singh2025fspo} target distinct personalization settings: \texttt{Review} (sentiment and conciseness in media reviews), \texttt{ELIX} (explanations across five educational levels in scientific domains), and \texttt{Roleplay} (open-ended dialogue conditioned on diverse complex personas).
+Following prior work, we train on 20k samples per dataset, using only a small number of labeled preference pairs as user signals (four for \texttt{Review} and \texttt{ELIX}, eight for \texttt{Roleplay}) to simulate low-resource personalization.
+We additionally evaluate on \texttt{AlignX}~\citep{li2025million}, a large-scale forum discussion dataset.
+Its user signals include demographics, user-generated content, and preference-labeled pairs. \texttt{AlignX} also provides a \textbf{handcrafted 90-dimensional preference direction} derived from these signals.
+We therefore consider two settings: \textbf{(1)} using raw user signals as input, or \textbf{(2)} using the extracted preference directions as inputs.
+Following the official protocol, we train on 92k samples (7\%) and evaluate on four test splits: \texttt{DEMO}, \texttt{PAIR}, \texttt{UGC}, and \texttt{Arbitrary}, isolating different signal sources.

-\textbf{Baselines.} We perform two groups of comparisons, systematically covering all combinations of context formats and whether the inference/generation model is fine-tuned.

-The first group does not fine-tune the generation model: (1) \textbf{Base-Model}, which conditions the generation only on the prompt; (2) \textbf{Raw-Prompting}, which prepends raw user signals as context during generation, conceptually encompassing~\citet{zhou2024hypothesis}; (3) \textbf{Inference-Prompting}, which prepends summaries obtained from our unoptimized preference inference LLM $\pi_{\phi_\text{ref}}$ as context during generation; and (4) \textbf{\tm{}-Plug-and-Play}, which uses optimized preference summaries to personalize the generation model (as described in Section~\ref{sec:plug}).
-These methods are particularly practical for real-world deployment, and can be applied to off-the-shelf generation LLMs without accessing their parameters.